 What is a virtual town hall meeting?

-A virtual town hall meeting is like a regular town hall but hosted online on a virtual event platform.
+A virtual town hall meeting is a digital version of a traditional town hall, hosted on a virtual platform.

 In an online town hall meeting, the upper management gets a chance to convey updates, collect feedback, and indulge in two-way communication with their workforce.